g8os/EFBD/nbdserver/readme.md

     storageCluster: mycluster # Required (string) ID of the storage cluster to use
                               # for this vdisk's storage, has to be a storage cluster
                               # defined in the `storageClusters` section of THIS config file

+    slaveStorageCluster: slaveCluster # Optional (string) ID of the storage cluster to use
+                                      # for this vdisk's storage, has to be a storage cluster
+                                      # defined in the `storageClusters` section of THIS config file
     rootStorageCluster: rootcluster # Optional (string) ID of the (root) storage cluster to use
                                     # for this vdisk's fallback/root/template storage, has to be
                                     # a storage cluster defined in the `storageClusters` section